 Can supplements help PMDD?

-There are several amazing herbs and supplements that can help create hormonal balance and reduce PMS & PMDD severity.
+There are several amazing herbs and supplements that can help create hormonal balance and may reduce PMS & PMDD severity.
+Keep in mind that supplements are not considered a treatment for this condition.

 Supplements that may support PMDD: